Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-1.md

 When the leader of the Elwarians saw the general, he smiled and spread his arms.
 Wasserbox did the same.
 It was a gesture; they never truly hugged one another, for they both still considered the other contagious.
 The bows were lowered.

 Wasserbox held a pile of gold coins in his hand.
-He was a _monkey_, one of the few animal species who actually had hands, just like his entire peloton.
+He was a _monkey_, one of the few animal species who actually had hands, just like his entire platoon.

 "Any news about Frambozi?"